 This large rambling house full of small dark damp rooms, corridors, toilets and a lot of wasted space has been completely transformed.
 The main features of the house have been brought back and the central hall opened up so that light pours in from the north and the south.
 The new open plan kitchen at the rear of the house was created by amalgamating two rooms and relocating the staircase to the rear (far north).
 There are now dramatic views through to the magnificent new garden with a natural swimming pool.
 The living and dining rooms now have direct access to the patio and gardens.
 Refurbished fireplaces and chandeliers add a touch of class.
 On the upper floor, new en-suites have been slotted in so as to retain the prop of the original rooms.
 The clients love their new home.
 A dowdy old tired building has been transformed into a stylish full of sun, light and air.

-This daringly modern glass pool house was designed in the grounds of a Grade II Listed Building.
+A perfect example of clever residential architecture and design, this daringly modern glass pool house was designed in the grounds of a Grade II Listed Building.
 Designed as a ‘diving board’ with service rooms at one end and a fully glazed facade at the other, the pool house and external lap pool are well integrated in to the landscape.
 Vistas through the pergola run uninterrupted through the building and views from inside the structure are expansive.
 The connection with nature is dynamic and vital.
 The pool house provides an ideal springboard to entertain and enjoy the landscaped gardens.